umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/README.md

 ## Test an Endpoint

-In order to test a Management API endpoint, follow these steps: , authorize localhost then click on the first endpoint , execute check response 200- then click
+To test a Management API endpoint, follow these steps:

 1. Authenticate via the **Authorize** button.
 On a development environment you need only a `client_id` which has a default value of `umbraco-swagger` to login.
 Then click **Authorize** and you will be logged in: